chat icon

 Coordinating With Employees

-In some cases, teams can find themselves trying to coordinate across large sites, or a facility’s mission can involve dispatching first responders.
-Both team efficiency and the fundamental security of employees depend on the lines of communication being clear and absolutely reliable.
+In some cases, government teams can find themselves trying to coordinate across large sites, or a facility’s mission can involve dispatching first responders.
+Both team efficiency and the fundamental security of employees depend on the lines of communication being clear and reliable.

 Working With Other Agencies